Seeing, Hearing, Valuing: Trauma-Informed Tutoring to Strengthen Student Belonging and Mattering

 Session Outline

-This interactive workshop will explore trauma-informed personal tutoring can move beyond deficit-based interpretations of behaviour and instead build psychological safety.
-By centring trust and relationships, tutors can strengthen students’ sense of belonging and reinforce that they matter (Cherry, 2025).
-Crucially, participants will be invited to consider how to balance support with appropriate challenge, enabling growth and resilience (Bodfield & Culshaw, 2024).
-Participants will examine key principles of trauma-informed practice (SAMHSA, 2014; OHID, 2022) and discuss practical ways to embed them in personal tutoring.
+This interactive workshop will explore how trauma-informed personal tutoring can move beyond deficit-based interpretations of behaviour and instead build psychological safety.
+By centring trust and relationships, tutors can strengthen students’ sense of belonging and reinforce that they matter (Cherry, 2025; Gilani & Thomas, 2025; Jones & Bell, 2025).
+Participants will be invited to consider how to balance support with appropriate challenge to enable growth and resilience (Bodfield & Culshaw, 2024), examine key principles of trauma-informed practice (SAMHSA, 2014; OHID, 2022), and discuss practical ways to embed them in personal tutoring.

-We then examine how principles such as safety, trust, choice, collaboration, empowerment and cultural awareness can be meaningfully applied within tutoring relationships.
-Through small-group discussion, attendees will identify what these principles might look like in practice and identify potential barriers or tensions within HE structures.
+We will then examine how trauma-informed principles such as safety, trust, choice, collaboration, empowerment and cultural awareness can be meaningfully applied within tutoring relationships.
+Through small-group discussion, attendees will identify what these principles might look like in practice and note potential barriers or tensions they may encounter.

 Building on this foundation, the workshop will showcase a range of practical, trauma-informed approaches relevant to tutoring.
-Participants will reflect individually on strategies that resonate with their own context and then share insights with peers to develop realistic, context-sensitive ideas for change.
+Participants will reflect individually on strategies that resonate with their practice and then share insights with peers to develop realistic, context-sensitive ideas for change.
+In doing so, the workshop acknowledges that the application of trauma‑informed approaches is shaped by institutional structures and the limits of the personal tutoring role.

 The session concludes by guiding participants to identify concrete next steps: a small change they can implement immediately, a longer-term shift they would like to make, and any support or training they may need.
 Resources will be shared, with opportunities for final questions and discussion.